-I am purchasing my first flat in Shinfield and Arborfield benefiting from help to buy.
-The developers refused to move on the amount so I negotiated five thousand pounds worth of extras instead.
-The house builders rep suggested that I not inform my solicitor about this deal as it would jeopardize my mortgage with the bank.
-Do I keep my lawyer in the dark?.
+I'm purchasing my first flat in Shinfield and Arborfield with a loan from The Royal Bank of Scotland.
+The developers refused to move on the price so I negotiated five thousand pounds worth of extras instead.
+The house builders rep told me not disclose to my solicitor about this deal as it would put at risk my loan with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.